 ‘Dumbledore’s Army it is.’
 Hermione wrote the name in elegant, neat letters across the top of the list.

 ‘You should tell them about the list, Hermione,’ Ron said.
 ‘Just in case.’

 She frowned.
 ‘Yes.
-Right, I’ve placed a few enchantments on the paper, they took me quite some time to look up and create.
-When you signed your names, you entered into a magical contract with the group.
+Right.
+I’ve placed a few enchantments on the paper, they took me quite some time to look up and create.
+When you signed your names, you entered into a kind of magical contract with the group.
 If you knowingly betray the rules you agreed to by staying, there’ll be unpleasant consequences.’

 Smith scowled.
 ‘What kind of consequences?’